willandru/willandru/README.md

 - 💞️ I’m looking to collaborate on SpaceX
 - 📫 How to reach me ... ...YOU CAN NOT )

+I'm currently working with a team on these proyects:
+    1. Speech Recognition for robotic atomations using Deep Learning.

+I'm currently working alone on these proyects:
+    1. Producing recombinant Spidroin for materials applications.

 🐧🐧🐧🐧🐧🐧.............🐧🐧🐧🐧🐧🐧🐧
 I LOVE KALI LINUX 🇨🇴🇨🇴